Klosmi/html-basics/JS-basic.md

 <br>

 ## [Returning Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return#returning_a_function) :
-are returning a function as a value from within a function.
+they are returning a function as a value from within a function.

 - eg.:
   *this function creates random messages.*